openvocs/openvocs/Handbook_DRAFT/User_Handbook_v1_2.md

 #### ov_mc_mixer.target
 The mixer definition of the current machine.
 This target defines how many mixer instances shall be started.

-## [The OPENVOCS API][toc]
+## [The OPENVOCS® API][toc]
-The openvocs API is the client interface for openvocs communication.
+The OPENVOCS® API is the client interface for OPENVOCS® communication.
 Using the API allows to build dedicated clients.
 Implementing the API allows to build dedicated servers.
-The API is the minimum information exchange definition required to run openvocs services.
+The API is the minimum information exchange definition required to run OPENVOCS® services.

 ### [Client API][toc]
 #### Logout